sammoth/foo_mpv/README.md

 There is an example of using this to customise the OSC [in the source code](../master/src/lua/osc_love_button.lua).
 A love heart button is added to the OSC that turns pink when the current track has `%loved% = 1`.
 Clicking the button invokes a context menu entry of a Masstagger script which toggles the value of `%loved%` for the current file.
 By placing a customised OSC in `<foobar profile>/mpv/scripts/osc.lua`, the component will not load the built-in OSC file, meaning that you can use a customised OSC while still using the UI features for controlling it.

-The synchronisation between foobar and mpv is somewhat less jarring if mpv finishes loading/seeking in the file first, as it will just wait on the first frame for the audio to catch up.
-If foobar begins playback first, the video will need to be sped up momentarily.
-Therefore it is preferable for mpv to load/seek within files as fast as possible, and enabling mpv's `low-latency` profile might help with this.

 If an mkv file (or something that can fit into one) doesn't seem to synchronize well, try remuxing with mkvmerge.
 Some ffmpeg-muxed mkv files seem problematic in foobar.